suitcss/suit/README.md

 The components are specific and complex patterns.
-Components may be built up from utilities and an additional layer of custom styles (that are themselves not yet generic enough to be abstracted into a utility or small component).
+Components may be built up from utilities and an additional layer of custom styles (that are themselves not yet generic enough to be abstracted into a utility or smaller component).

 Each part of a UI is a small component and many of those components can be used independently.